ppy2/pure/README.md

 make BR2_EXTERNAL=../ pure_defconfig
 make -j$(nproc)
 ```
-After successful compilation, the SD image will be located in buildroot/output/images/Pure_XX_XX_202X.gz
+After successful compilation, the SD image will be located in buildroot/output/images/Pure_XX_XX_202X.gz.

+To organize your own rsync update server, you need to replace the /opt/update binary file with your own script.
+The firmware root filesystem files will be written to /home/pureupdate/ host system.

 ![image](https://user-images.githubusercontent.com/33607921/111215283-08b43e80-85e4-11eb-98d8-0c54dc0c160b.png)